Karl Theodor, Duke in Bavaria: Life

 Karl Theodor was born at Possenhofen Castle, the third son of Duke Maximilian in Bavaria and Princess Ludovika of Bavaria.

 At the age of 14, Karl Theodor joined the Bavarian Army.
 In 1866, he fought in the Austro-Prussian War.
-When he left active duty, he became a student at the Ludwig Maximilian University of Munich, where he studied philosophy, law, economics, and medicine.
+When he left active duty, he became a student at LMU Munich, where he studied philosophy, law, economics, and medicine.
 Among his teachers were the chemist Justus von Liebig, the pathologist Ludwig von Buhl, and the physicist Philipp von Jolly.

 In 1870, Karl Theodor's studies were interrupted by the Franco-Prussian War in which he served as a proprietary colonel of the 3rd Bavarian Light Horse.
 After the war, he returned to his studies.
-In 1872, he was named an honorary Doctor of Medicine by the Ludwig Maximilian University; the following year he completed the requirements for the degree.
+In 1872, he was named an honorary Doctor of Medicine by LMU Munich; the following year he completed the requirements for the degree.
 Then he studied ophthalmology under Professor Deutschland and continued his education under Professor Arlt in Vienna and Professor Horner in Zürich.

-In 1877, Karl Theodor began practicing medicine in Mentone on the Côte d'Azur, often assisted by his wife Maria Josepha.
+In 1877, Karl Theodor began practicing medicine in Menton on the Côte d'Azur, often assisted by his wife Maria Josepha.
 In 1880, he opened an eye clinic in his castle at Tegernsee.
-In 1895, he founded the Augenklinik Herzog Carl Theodor (Duke Charles Theodore Eye Clinic) in Munich; the clinic in the Nymphenburger Strasse remains one of the most respected eye clinics in Bavaria to the present day.
+Then in 1895, he founded the Augenklinik Herzog Carl Theodor (Duke Charles Theodore Eye Clinic) in Munich; the clinic in the Nymphenburger Strasse remains one of the most respected eye clinics in Bavaria to the present day.
 Between 1895 and 1909, Karl Theodor personally carried out more than 5,000 cataract operations as well as treating countless other eye disorders.